phuonganh0804/process-mining-tum-pratikum/README.md

 Server side: uses Flask framework to receive Http request and send back Http response.

-Client side: uses Javascript, Html, CSS and React library to send Http request and interact with users.
+Client side: uses Javascript, Html, CSS and React library / Flask framework to send Http request and interact with users.

 In your terminal, do as follows:

 1. git clone the project
 2. pip install -r requirements.txt

+Two ways to run the Program.

+3.1.
+Using Flask framework:

+3.1.1 run app.py
+3.1.2 navigate to http://127.0.0.1:5000/api/upload to upload file.

+3.2.
+Using React library:

-3. cd frontend
+3.2.1 cd frontend
-4. npm install react-scripts
+3.2.2 npm install react-scripts
-5. npm start
+3.2.3. npm start

 After a few seconds, the web app will be opened on your browser at http://localhost:3000/.

-6. run app.py
+3.2.4. run app.py

 go back to http://localhost:3000/ to interact with the web app.

-Note: Once installed, the app can be executed without steps 1, 2 and 4.
+Note: Once installed, the app can be executed without steps 1, 2 and 3.2.2.